JessicaGalhardi/ADS_CLASS2022_11_03_WHILE/README.md

 # ADS_CLASS2022_11_03_WHILE

-Simple console aplication for trainning While.
+Simple console aplication for training While.
 Visual studio(.NET 6).Language programming: C#.

 The program checks the age of a user.
 While the age is 18 years or more, the user can vote.